Italian Poker Tour - Season 7

-The PokerStars Italian Poker Tour is back for Season 6.
-Italy’s premier series of live poker tournaments returns with visits to new locations, and each event will see the world’s greatest poker players take their seats to battle it out for huge sums of cash at Italy’s hottest poker destinations, including Sanremo and across the border to Nova Gorica in Slovenia.
+The PokerStars Italian Poker Tour is back for Season 7.
+Italy’s premier series of live poker tournaments returns with visits to new locations, and each event will see the world’s greatest poker players take their seats to battle it out for huge sums of cash at Italy’s hottest poker destinations.
 This is the live tournament series that keeps going from strength to strength, and you can be a part of it now.

 Don’t miss your chance to become the next Italian Poker Tour Champion.
 See below for the event schedule.

 Following feedback from players, the upcoming IPT Season 7 Main Events will return to a €1,100 freezeout format, with two starting days.
 The change in buy-in and format is sure to attract a huge field of players from Italy and Europe.
 Make sure you join them!

 PokerStars is giving everyone a chance to qualify to IPT Season 7, and you can win packages to IPT events by playing online satellites running now.
 Packages include a €1,100 Main Event buy-in and €400 credited into your PokerStars account.
 Satellites are available in the PokerStars lobby under the ‘Live Events’ > ‘Europe’ tabs.

 Need help finding accommodation for an IPT event?
 We have arranged special hotel rates for everyone attending the IPT, and it is easy to book on-line.
 Simply visit www.ipthotels.com, choose the city/event you will be attending, select a hotel and dates, and fill in the booking details.